Martin F. Jue: Career

+Personal life

 Jue lives in Starkville with his wife Betty Quong Jue, where he is a member of the Starkville Rotary Club, board president of the Boys and Girls Clubs of the Golden Triangle, and board member of the Mississippi Children’s Museum.

 He has been inducted into the CQ Hall of Fame (2001) and the QRP (2009) Hall of Fame.
 In 2011, he was awarded the Ham Radio Outlet Certificate Of Honor.
 He is a member of the Alabama Historical Radio Society in Birmingham, Alabama.

+Legacy

+Jue is recognized for shaping the accessibility and culture of the amateur radio industry through his "making quality affordable" philosophy.
+His approach placed the emphasis on designing practical and cost effective equipment that can be used by amateur radio operators.

+He was committed to domestic manufacturing and local economic development, prioritizing job creation in Mississippi rather than outsourcing production overseas.
+MFJ Enterprises developed a reputation for being a stable and community-oriented workplace.
+The company is noted for its long employee retention.
+One of its notable employees is Phyliss Randle, who is a long time employee whose tenure spanned roughly 45 years and also included multiple generations of her family working at the company.